Firefighter Killed in Calif. Station Shooting Identified; Officials Search for Motive

 “I’ve made many, many helmet shields for LA County Fire Department from a few custom orders to entire stations," he said.

 Authorities say the gunman was off-duty when he went to the fire station and began shooting, authorities said.
-He then drove to his house and set it on fire.
+He then drove to his house in Acton and set it on fire.

 As police swarmed the area, he was found dead in an empty pool.
 It’s believed he died from a self-inflicted gunshot wound, sheriff’s officials said.
 Investigators seized a handgun at the home.